evg4b/fisherman/docs/faq.md

 For branch with name `PROJ-175-new_very_very_important_feature` commit message should be started with `PROJ-175: `

+This rule will be skipped when the branch name does not match to expression.
+Remove `when: IssueNumber != nil` to change it.

 Related links:

 <!-- TODO: Add correct links -->